ammarozkan/TBWG/README.md

 // pkgcode : 1
 struct TBWGWelcomingPackage {
-	struct CheckingPackage ip; // same as client sended one if supported by server, otherwise closest to that uint32_t errcode; // will be used as .errcode = UNSUPPORTEDVERSION | UNSUPPORTEDGAME;
+	struct TBWGCheckingPackage ip; // same as client sended one if supported by server, otherwise closest to that uint32_t errcode; // will be used as .errcode = UNSUPPORTEDVERSION | UNSUPPORTEDGAME;
 	uint32_t nextchapter; // what should client do?
 };